WSET® Level 2 Award in Wines

 How to taste and describe wine with the help of WSET Level 2 Systematic Tasting of Wine®

-The assessment takes place in the last session of the course.
+The assessment takes place at the end of the course.
 It consists of a closed-book exam of 50 multiple-choice questions to be completed in one hour.
 A total mark of 55% is required to achieve a pass.

 No formal qualifications are required.
 Though, candidates without previous knowledge in the wine & spirits sector might prefer to complete the Level 1 course first.